preethiparamasivam/flex-custom-plugin/README.md

 # flex-custom-plugin
-Flex Plugin that updates the call hold music and changes the hold music when agents transfer a call.
+Twilio Flex Plugin that updates the call hold music and changes the hold music when agents transfer a call.